james-stevens/giant-dns/README.md

 ## This Container

-This container is a demo of Giant-DNS with all the data from the zone files for COM and NET which uses about 10Gb of RAM to run in (see below). serviing a total of 173,919,049 names
+This container is a demo of Giant-DNS with all the data from the zone files for COM and NET which uses about 10Gb of RAM to run in. serviing a total of 173,919,049 names

 | Zone | SOA Serial | Date & Time |
 | --- | ---: | --- |